 Sending out regular emails can improve your site’s overall traffic, which will be picked up by Google and massively boost the way your website ranks.
 This is doubly important in this case because your traffic spikes would represent massive amounts of return visitors, which we all know Google has a soft spot for!

 Most marketers are unaware of the fact that social signals are an absolutely vital part of SEO.
 Does it sound hard to inspire people to share your newsletters or content on their social accounts?
 This is where emailing a highly engaged list of subscribers will do absolute wonders.

 A great resource is asking your subscribers to share your content instead of trying to get them on your website or trying to convince them they should buy something.
 This method is pretty simple but extremely effective.
 Most email marketing platforms / ESP’s let you add sharing icons to your newsletters easily enough.

 Building a highly engaging email template is a very important step in the process.
 Don’t just throw whatever content you’ve built into a black-on-white formatted email, because it will just end up looking like spam or like a phishing email.
-Instead, manage your creative workflow and use a tool like our email builder to build a really beautifully crafted email.
+Instead, manage your creative workflow and use a tool like an email builder to build a really beautifully crafted email.
 This won’t only improve your credibility, but your engagement rates as well.